CUBRID/cubrid-testtools/doc/ha_repl_guide.md

     select 'db_password' TABLE_NAME, db_password.* from db_password order by 1,2;
     select 'db_root' TABLE_NAME, db_root.* from db_root order by 1,2,3,4,5;

-* `$HC_CHECK_FOR_DML` - it normally follows `--check`, in order to check data consistency between master and slave.
+* `$HC_CHECK_FOR_DML` - it normally follows `--check` used to check data consistency between master and slave.

-    Actual statments for it are look like:
+    Actual statments for it look like:

     	select 't' TABLE_NAME, count(*) from t;select 't' TABLE_NAME, t.* from t order by 1,2,3 limit 1000;select 't' TABLE_NAME, t.* from t order by 1 desc,2 desc,3 desc limit 1000;

-    >Note: table name `t` depends on actual table name.

     The above statements will be executed on both Master and Slave.
 The returned results should be same.
 Otherwise, the test case will be regarded as failure.

+    >Note: table name `t` depends on actual table name.